-The projected error rate for the accuracy of the data elements is 2.08 percent.25, 26 The majority of these errors relate to the Action Date27 data element.
-This was due to an update to their accounting system which caused an error in the Delphi Requisition Interface.
-Management stated this issue has been resolved.
+The projected error rate for the accuracy of the data elements is 2.15 percent.25, 26 The majority of these errors relate to the Action Date27 data element.
+The action date in the notice of award for some of the awards do not match the dates in file.
+File D2 depending on the specific stage in the grant obligation processing in relation to the D2 file, a date is recorded in eGMS which will match the D2 file.
+When obligation is recorded in NEA's financial system (for example: crediting general ledger account 4801 to record obligation) which will be reflected in D2 file, the recording action date is shown in eGMS as well.
+So D2 action date = obligation recording processing action date in eGMS.
 Since the NEA's accuracy error rate is very low and overall data quality was excellent, we did not consider this to be a finding.